 St. Johns County Beaches

-Current Beach Conditions – Automated information line which is updated as conditions change 209-0331.
+Current Beach Conditions – Automated information which is updated as conditions change (904) 209-0331.

 With over 40 miles of scenic coastline, St. Johns County beaches offer some of the best recreational and wildlife viewing opportunities in the beautiful State of Florida.
 Just minutes from the historic district of downtown St. Augustine residents and visitors can park off-beach and walk, sunbathe, fish or enjoy wildlife viewing along endless miles of pristine coastline or park directly on the sand and enjoy a dip in the surf near one of the several staffed lifeguard towers.

 Our beaches have several miles of coquina and white soft sand beaches set against a backdrop of natural dunes topped with sea oats.
-All which are popular for holding special events such as weddings, parties, marathons, and other events similar in nature.
+Our Beaches are a popular location to hold special events such as weddings, parties, marathons and other events of similar nature.
 St. Johns County offers many beach front parks and has easy access to most of its beaches.

 For more information about our beautiful beaches, contact Beach Services at (904) 209-0331.